rmello4d/TheSustainableDeveloper/mindlanguage.md

 We will be looking for sharp stones to make spears in the savanna.
 Also, there was no grammatical language yet.
 You all are using only primal sounds to communicate.

-After 10 mins walking, our small group reach an open area, we are all peacefully looking for perfect stones.
+After 10 mins walking, our small group reach an open area.
+We are all peacefully looking for perfect stones.

 Not far from there, a salivating and hungry lion is approaching the group.